 The year I got divorced, I struggled with a deep depression.
 Just getting out of bed each morning took monumental effort.

-The one thing that grounded me each day, and eventually helped pull me back to life, was a tiny journal that I kept on my headboard.
-Each night I would write down three things I was grateful for that day.
+The one thing that grounded me each day and eventually helped pull me back to life was a tiny journal that I kept on my headboard.
+I would write down three things I was grateful for that day each night.
 Just three.
-It cleared my head of the swirling thoughts and worries of my day so I could sleep.
+It cleared my head of my day’s swirling thoughts and worries, so I could sleep.
 But more than that, those little lists helped remind me that there were things worth noticing and life beyond the sadness I was in the middle of.

 Some days what I recorded seemed so minuscule, like “the way the light hit the lake this morning” or “my cat was waiting for me at the door when I got home.”
 Reading the journal now, I can see where I began to heal.
 I began to write things like, “I stood looking at bins of apples at the store today and felt nourished,” and, “Today I felt accepted for being myself.”
 One day I wrote, “I felt happy for hours.”

-Eventually I fell away from the habit and put the little gratitude journal away in my nightstand.
-But in periods when the world seems too big and overwhelming I pull it back out and spend a week or a month writing down my list of three things before sleep.
+Eventually, I fell away from the habit and put the little gratitude journal away on my nightstand.
+But in periods when the world seems too big and overwhelming, I pull it back out and spend a week or a month writing down my list of three things before sleep.

 Studies consistently show positive outcomes from a conscious and routine practice of gratitude like this.
-Although my practice was always alone, it is a great thing for kids, too.
-Families that actively discuss what they appreciate in their lives find that their children become kinder, more appreciative and more enthusiastic.
+Although my practice was always alone, it is also great for kids.
+Families that actively discuss what they appreciate in their lives find that their children become kinder, more appreciative, and more enthusiastic.